duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE Server with JSON return, first time ever

-DCOM was developed more than 2 decades ago, wich was the pillar in classic OPC.
+DCOM was developed more than 2 decades ago, wich was the pillar of classic OPC.
 Young kids out of school love dynamical languages (JavaScript/Python etc) since they are simple and straightforward.
 They are reluctunt to get their feet wet on this legacy technology.
-Luckily with the widespread adoption of WebSocket in the most popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
+Luckily with the wide adoption of WebSocket in most popular languages, WebSocket makes it possible to glue dynamical languages and legacy DCOM together.<p>
 This revolutionary solution, WebSocket4OPC, brings unparalleled experience to your desktop or mobile device.
 It utilizes WebSocket as network transportation between quite a few different clients and classic OPC server.
 Meanwhile it has equipped all required features to make sure OPC data can be accessed through Internet safely and securely.
 Remember - all these are achieved without using DCOM, period!

 <h2>Benefits</h2>